 Photo credit: Tim Llewellyn

-Primary health care has been a priority in Costa Rica for decades, dating back to before the international call for strengthened primary health care through the 1978 Declaration of Alma-Ata.
-The Rural Health Program and Community Health Program, established in 1973 and 1976, respectively, were eventually merged into a primary health care department.1 However, an economic downturn and subsequent unemployment in the 1980s and early 1990s prompted inefficiency, dissatisfaction, and a lapse in quality of care, catalyzing a wave of reforms.2 3
+Primary health care has been a priority in Costa Rica for decades, dating back to before the international call for strengthened primary health care in the 1978 Declaration of Alma-Ata.
+The Rural Health Program and Community Health Program, established in 1973 and 1976, respectively, were eventually merged into a primary health care department.1 However, an economic downturn and subsequent unemployment in the 1980s and early 1990s prompted inefficiency, dissatisfaction, and a lapse in the quality of care, catalyzing a wave of reforms.23

-How population health management was integrated into health reforms:
+How facility organization and management was integrated into health reform:

-Suggested citation: “Population Health Management: Costa Rica.”
+Suggested citation: “Facility Organization and Management: Costa Rica.”
 Improvement Strategies.
-Primary Health Care Performance Initiative, 2018, https://improvingphc.org/costa-rica.
+Primary Health Care Performance Initiative, 2018, https://improvingphc.org/costa-rica-0.
 Accessed [insert date].